top of page

 In 1957, the Indian national team, featuring Maharaja Sawai Man Singh II, won the World Cup Polo.
 These victories established Jaipur among the sport's most formidable institutions.

-The trophy series reflects this competitive heritage.
+The trophy reflects this competitive heritage.
 Presented to clubs across multiple countries, it represents not a single event but a sustained international presence built over generations.

 Winning Picture